jasujm/enhanced-enum/docs/enhancedenumlib.rst

 ``EnumECG`` library that can be used to generate the necessary C++ code with Python.
 See :ref:`enumecg-library` for more details.

-The library currently targets C++17, but will include C++20 goodies later.

 .. _enhancedenum-creating:

 Creating the enumeration